stevenleung2018/stevenleung2018.github.io/docs/Resume_of_Steven_Leung.md

 ### Wildlife Application Specialist (PC-02), CWS of ECCC, June 2023-Present

--   Spearhead the development of key materials, enhancing the application modernization strategy as requested by management and mandated by the Project Management Framework.
--   Deliver on-time release for the NRT project by providing Python and SQL coding support, optimizing testing of PDF reports and data pipeline development.
+-   Support end-to-end data solutions by providing Python and SQL development for ETL-style data pipelines, PDF reporting, and automated data quality checks.
+    -   Achievement: Increased automated data ingestion from 50% to over 70% (40% improvement) by experimenting different multi-stage name-matching strategies and choosing the best, greatly reducing manual effort and improving data timeliness.
 -   Ensure timely releases (100% success rate) for the SAR-DMTS by leading UATs, collaborating with SMEs across departments, and resolving critical issues through bug fixes or workarounds, contributing to the administration of the SARA ([Species at risk public registry](https://www.canada.ca/en/environment-climate-change/services/species-risk-public-registry.html)).
+-   Develop and enhance application modernization materials and documentation, clarifying business processes, data flows and system functionalities for internal stakeholders.

-### Project Consultant of A.I. / Head of Sales, ClusterTech Limited, 2016 – 2021
+### Project Consultant of A.I. / Head of Sales, ClusterTech Limited, November 2016-June 2021

 -   Drove the full customer lifecycle consultancy for data science projects, delivering solutions from pre-sales to delivery, resulting